-REVISED for Spring 2019: This course provides a study of algebraic concepts such as laws of exponents, polynomial operations, factoring polynomials, radical and rational expressions and equations, and quadratic equations.
+This course provides a study of algebraic concepts such as laws of exponents, polynomial operations, factoring polynomials, radical and rational expressions and equations, and quadratic equations.
 Functions and relations are introduced and graphed.
 This course does not apply toward the general core requirement for mathematics.

-Prerequisites: A grade of "C" or better in MTH 098 or appropriate mathematics placement score Program: Mathematics
+Prerequisites: MTH 098 MTH 098 Elementary Algebra or appropriate mathematics placement score.